-To be attached as Annex "B-2" to the Definitive Information are the Interim Financial Statements for the First Quarter 2023 (17-Q).
-The same are not yet available as of the filing of this Preliminary Information Statement.
+Attached as Annex "B-2" are the Interim Financial Statements for the First Quarter 2023 (17-Q).

 - b.
 Management's Discussion and Analysis (MD & A) or Plan of Operation Please see Annual Report Accompanying the Information Statement, Annex "A". - c.
 Changes in and Disagreements with Accountants on Accounting and Financial Disclosures None. - d.
 A statement as to whether or not representatives of the principal accountants for the current year and for the most recently completed fiscal year are expected to be present at the meeting, will have the opportunity to make a statement if they so desire, and are expected to be available to respond to appropriate questions: